lucasepe/mini/README.md

 # mini

-Parse INI file like "flag" in Go
+Parse (sort of) INI files like "flag" package in Go.

 ## Example